15 Questions About Donating Blood, Answered

 When you needle up for the American Red Cross, they collect roughly one pint of blood and several test tubes—all of which are stored in iced coolers until they can be transported to an official Red Cross center.
 From there, the samples are spun in centrifuges to separate the red cells, platelets, and plasma, and the tubes are sent out for testing at one of three national labs.

 Samples that come back disease-free are then stored at the center—red cells last in a 6 ºC refrigerator for up to 42 days; platelets remain at room temperature in agitators up to five days (and are frozen for up to a year)—until they are shipped to a hospital for use.

 Your vials undergo a dozen tests designed to both establish blood type and to weed out donations laced with infectious diseases, such as HIV, hepatitis B and C, and syphilis.
 If your sample tests positive for something, your donation will be trashed, but on the upside they'll reach out and let you know about your diagnosis and offer counseling with a trained professional.

 Platelets are the tiny, disc-shaped particles inside your blood that help it to clot.
-They’re needed for patients with diseases (such as aplastic anemia and leukemia) that hamper the body’s ability to clot and patients who are undergoing major surgeries.
+They're needed for patients with diseases such as aplastic anemia and leukemia that hamper the body's ability to clot and for patients who are undergoing major surgeries.
 Platelets are separated from your red blood cells after you donate and can only be stored up to five days.
 Thus, maintaining a large enough supply can be an issue.

 It depends on the situation.
 According to the American Red Cross, the average red blood cell transfusion is roughly 3 pints, but a single car accident victim could need up to 100 pints.

 5. Are certain blood types more valuable than others?